-Cal Poly Pomona International Center has authorization from the Department of State to invite research scholars and professors to come to the U.S. as temporary visitors in the J-1 visa category for specific program objectives on our campus.
+Cal Poly Pomona International Center in partnership with CPP faculty has authorization from the Department of State to invite research scholars and professors to come to the U.S. as temporary visitors in the J-1 visa category for specific program objectives on our campus.

 Under Federal regulations, colleges and university departments may invite visiting research scholars and visiting professors to the campus to collaborate on research projects, give lectures or seminars, or even teach a class for a quarter.
 A visiting foreign scholar or professor must have a specific objective stated on his or her immigration documents, and that objective may not change, even if he or she changes from one institution to another.
 International visitors may be invited to come in one of the following categories: